NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/cvo_aws.html.markdown

 * `route_table_ids` - (Optional) For HA FloatingIP, the list of route table IDs that will be updated with the floating IPs.
 * `upgrade_ontap_version` - (Optional) Indicates whether to upgrade ontap image with `ontap_version`.
 To upgrade ontap image, `ontap_version` cannot be 'latest' and `use_latest_version` needs to be false.
 * `mediator_security_group_id` - (Optional) For HA only, mediator security group id.
+* `retries` - (Optional) The number of attempts to wait for the completion of creating the CVO with 60 seconds apart for each attempt.
+For HA, this value is incremented by 30.
+The default is '60'.

 The `aws_tag` block supports the following:
 * `tag_key` - (Required) The key of the tag.